quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

     summary?: Summary,
     trace: Trace
 }
-// list of qlog events, separated by newlines
+// list of qlog events, starting with a Record Separator and ending with a newline

-NDJSON serialization:
+JSON-SEQ serialization:

+RS{
+    "qlog_version": "ietf-draft-01",
+    "qlog_format": "JSON-SEQ",
-{"qlog_format":"NDJSON","qlog_version":"draft-03-WIP","title":"Name of this particular NDJSON qlog file (short)","description":"Description for this NDJSON qlog file (long)","trace":{"common_fields":{"protocol_type": ["QUIC","HTTP3"],"group_id":"127ecc830d98f9d54a42c4f0842aa87e181a","time_format":"relative","reference_time":"1553986553572"},"vantage_point":{"name":"backend-67","type":"server"}}}
+    "title": "Name of this particular JSON Text Sequence qlog file (short)", "description": "Description for this trace file (long)", "summary": {
+        ...
+    },
+    "trace": {
+      "common_fields": {
+        "protocol_type": ["QUIC","HTTP3"],
+        "group_id":"127ecc830d98f9d54a42c4f0842aa87e181a",
+        "time_format":"relative",
+        "reference_time":"1553986553572"
+      },
+      "vantage_point": {
+        "name":"backend-67",
+        "type":"server"
+      }
+    }
+}
-{"time": 2, "name": "transport:packet_received", "data": { ... } }
+RS{"time": 2, "name": "transport:packet_received", "data": { ... } }
-{"time": 7, "name": "http:frame_parsed", "data": { ... } }
+RS{"time": 7, "name": "http:frame_parsed", "data": { ... } }
+...
 ~~~~~~~~
 {: .language-json}
-{: #ndjson-example title="Top-level element"}
+{: #json-seq-example title="Top-level element"}

+Note that any JSON-SEQ record can contain any amount of newlines in its body, as
+long as it ends with a newline character before the next RS character.

-Finally, while not specifically required by the NDJSON specification, all qlog
+Finally, while not specifically required by the JSON-SEQ specification, all qlog
-field names in a NDJSON serialization MUST be lowercase.
+field names in a JSON-SEQ serialization MUST be lowercase.

-### Supporting NDJSON in tooling
+### Supporting JSON Text Sequences in tooling

-Note that NDJSON is not supported in most default programming environments (unlike
+Note that JSON Text Sequences are not supported in most default programming
-normal JSON).
-However, several [custom NDJSON parsing libraries
+environments (unlike normal JSON).
+However, several custom JSON-SEQ parsing
-exist](http://ndjson.org/libraries.html) that can be used and the format is easy
+libraries exist in most programming languages that can be used and the format is
-enough to parse with existing implementations (i.e., by splitting the file into
+easy enough to parse with existing implementations (i.e., by splitting the file
-its component lines and feeding them to a normal JSON parser individually, as each
+into its component records and feeding them to a normal JSON parser individually,
-line by itself is a valid JSON object).
+as each record by itself is a valid JSON object).

 ## Other optimizated formatting options {#optimizations}

-Both the JSON and NDJSON formatting options described above are serviceable in
+Both the JSON and JSON-SEQ formatting options described above are serviceable in
 general small to medium scale (debugging) setups.
 However, these approaches tend
 to be relatively verbose, leading to larger file sizes.
 Additionally, generalized
-(ND)JSON (de)serialization performance is typically (slightly) lower than that of
+JSON(-SEQ) (de)serialization performance is typically (slightly) lower than that
-more optimized and predictable formats.
+of more optimized and predictable formats.
 Both aspects make these formats more
 challenging ([though still practical](https://qlog.edm.uhasselt.be/anrw/)) to use
 in large scale setups.